Jotis86/Jotis86/README.md

 I’ve worked on projects ranging from financial process optimization 💰 to creating interactive dashboards 📈.
 My background in finance 📉 allows me to approach problems comprehensively.
 I strive for precision, efficiency, and innovation 🚀.

+To see more of my work and projects, check out my portfolio [here](https://jotis86.github.io/Portfolio/)

 ## 🎓 Education & Certifications:
 I have had the opportunity to acquire a solid educational background and several certifications that have allowed me to develop the skills necessary for a career in data analytics and machine learning.
 Here are the details: